Leonardo (Teenage Mutant Ninja Turtles): Reboot series

 Leonardo appears in Teenage Mutant Ninja Turtles, portrayed by Pete Ploszek in motion capture and voiced by Johnny Knoxville.
 In this movie, he is dedicated to perfecting his ninjutsu skills and will stop at nothing to defend his brothers and the entire city.
 There are times when his cautious nature makes him clash with his brothers.
 Leonardo firmly believes it's his ninja duty to protect all people.
-He tends to have a similar personality to his '87 counterpart where he is determined to help people and keep his brothers in line.
+He tends to have a similar personality to his other counterparts where he is determined to help people and keep his brothers in line.
 He and Raphael, unlike in their other adaptions, do fight over leadership although they have a brief argument over the Hamatshi and Raphael talking about leaving which Leo debunks Raph's claim.
 In the movie, he, like Donnie and Raph, does not seek April's attention, unlike Mikey who does.
 He also appears in the sequel, Out of the Shadows, although Knoxville didn't return to voice him, and Ploszek provided both motion-capture and voice.

 DC crossover film

 Leonardo appears in the direct-to-video crossover film Batman vs. Teenage Mutant Ninja Turtles, voiced by Eric Bauza.
+He quickly bonds with Batman during the film and ends up defeating Ra’s al Ghūl in the climax.

 Mutant Mayhem

-Leonardo is set to appear in the upcoming Teenage Mutant Ninja Turtles: Mutant Mayhem, the first computer-animated Teenage Mutant Ninja Turtles film since TMNT (2007).
-He is confirmed to be voiced by an actual teenager with Nicolas Cantu voicing him.
+Leonardo appears in Teenage Mutant Ninja Turtles: Mutant Mayhem, the first animated Teenage Mutant Ninja Turtles film since TMNT (2007), voiced by real teenager Nicolas Cantu.
+He is characterized as trying hard to be seen as serious, only for the others to mock him, making him feel slightly insecure about himself.
+Over the course the movie, he eventually comes into his own and starts to act more leader-like.
+He is also portrayed as having a crush on April O'Neil and is the first to suggest helping her, upon seeing her for the first time.

 Video games

-In the video games, Leonardo is portrayed as well-balanced, having strong but not extreme abilities in all areas and no glaring weaknesses.
+In video games, Leonardo is usually portrayed as well-balanced, having strong abilities in all areas, and no glaring weaknesses.
 His range is rather long, but not as long as Donatello's; however, Leonardo can usually inflict more damage.
 In the Tournament Fighters games, his moves are the closest to a Ryu/Ken archetype from the Street Fighter franchise.
-He appears in Teenage Mutant Ninja Turtles: Smash-Up as a playable character, with Michael Sinterniklaas reprising the role.